jundalisay/mahablist/content/en/history/jagor/ph/chapter-26.md

 At the same time, their rapid increase was taken advantage of by the Captain-General for his own interest, as he exacted eight dollars from each Chinaman for permission to remain.

 In 1639, the Chinese population had risen to 30,000, according to other information 40,000.
 When they revolted and were reduced to 7,000.

 “The natives, who generally were so listless and indifferent, showed the utmost eagerness in assisting in the massacre of the Chinese, but more from hatred of this industrious people than from any feeling of friendship towards the Spaniards.*

 <!-- * " Recopilacion," Lib. iv., Tit. xviii., ley.
 1. -->

-The void occasioned by this massacre was soon filled up again by Chinese immigrants; and in 1662 the colony was once more menaced with a new and great danger, by the Chinese pirate Kog-seng, who had under his command between 80,000 and 100,000 men, and who already had dispossessed the Dutch of the Island of Formosa.
+The void occasioned by this massacre was soon filled up again by Chinese immigrants.

+In 1662, the colony was once more menaced with a new and great danger, by the Chinese pirate Kog-seng, who had under his command between 80,000 and 100,000 men.

+They already had dispossessed the Dutch of the Island of Formosa.

+He demanded the absolute submission of the Philippines.
+His sudden death, however:
+- saved the colony
-He demanded the absolute submission of the Philippines ; his sudden death, however, saved the colony, and occasioned a fresh outbreak of fury against the Chinese settlers in Manila, a great number of whom were butchered in their own “quarter” (ghetto). † Some dispersed and hid themselves; a few in their terror plunged into the water or hanged themselves ; and a great number fled in small boats to Formosa.
-I
+- occasioned a fresh outbreak of fury against the Chinese settlers in Manila

+Many of them were butchered in their own “quarter” (ghetto).†

+Some dispersed and hid themselves; a few in their terror plunged into the water or hanged themselves.
+Many fled in small boats to Formosa.

-In 1709 the jealousy against the Chinese once more had reached such a height that they were accused of rebellion, and particularly of monopolising the trades; and, with the exception of the most serviceable of the artisans and such of them as were employed by the Government, they were once again expelled.
+In 1709, the jealousy against the Chinese once more had reached such a height that they were accused of rebellion, and particularly of monopolising the trades.
+And, with the exception of the most serviceable of the artisans and such of them as were employed by the Government, they were once again expelled.

-Spanish writers praise the salutariness of these measures ; alleging that “under the pretence of agriculture the Chinese carry on trade; they are cunning and careful, making money and sending it to China, so that they defraud the Philippines annually of an enormous amount.”
+Spanish writers praise the salutariness of these measures ; alleging that “under the pretence of agriculture the Chinese carry on trade.

+They are cunning and careful, making money and sending it to China, so that they defraud the Philippines annually of an enormous amount.”

 Sonnerat, however, complains that art, trade, and commerce, had not recovered from these severe blows; though, he adds, fortunately the Chinese, in spite of prohibitory decrees, are returning through the corrupt connivance of the governor and officials.

 To the present day, they are blamed as being monopolists, particularly by the creoles.

 Through their steady industry and natural commercial aptitude, they have appropriated nearly all the retail trade to themselves.

-The sale of European imported goods is entirely in their hands; and the wholesale purchase of the produce of the country for export is divided between the Indians, creoles, and the Chinese, the latter taking about one half.
+The sale of European imported goods is entirely in their hands.
+The wholesale purchase of the produce of the country for export is divided between the:
+- natives,
+- creoles
+- Chinese, taking about half.

 Before this time, only the natives and creoles were permitted to own ships for forwarding the produce to Manila.